-We may make decisions regarding our business and products in accordance with Duolingo's mission and values that may reduce our short-or medium-term operating results if we believe those decisions are consistent with the mission and will improve the aggregate user experience.
-Although we expect that our commitment to Duolingo's mission will, accordingly, improve our financial performance over the long term, these decisions may not be consistent with the expectations of investors and any longer-term benefits may not materialize within the time frame we expect or at all, which could harm our business, revenue and financial results.
+We have made and in the future may make decisions regarding our business and products in accordance with Duolingo's mission and values that may reduce our short- or medium-term operating results if we believe those decisions are consistent with the mission and will improve the aggregate user experience.
+Although we expect that our commitment to Duolingo's mission will, accordingly, improve our financial performance and value over the long term, these decisions may not be consistent with the expectations of investors and any longer-term benefits may not materialize within the time frame we expect or at all, which could harm our business, revenue and financial results.